Microsoft Excel has a few statistical functions that can help you to do linear regression

 Tip.
 If you'd like to get additional statistics for your regression analysis, use the LINEST

-function with the stats parameter set to TRUE as shown in
+function with the stats parameter set to TRUE as shown in this example.

 That's how you do linear regression in Excel.
 That said, please keep in mind that